Little Red Dots: an abundant population of faint AGN at z~5 revealed by the EIGER and FRESCO JWST surveys: Discussion

 Fig. $\ref{fig:LF}$ shows that the number density of broad line H$\alpha$ emitters found in this work is $\approx10^{-5}$ cMpc$^{-3}$.
 This is about an order of magnitude higher than the extrapolated quasar UV LF \citep[e.g.][]{Niida20} and on the upper range in the \cite{FinkelsteinBagley22} model, but not as high as recent results from \cite{Harikane23} who searched for broad H$\alpha$ emission in {\ JWST}/NIRSpec data.
 While the sample from \cite{Harikane23} could have been biased due to the priorities given in the shutter allocation, we note that their sample contains several broad lines that are 5-10 times fainter than the broad lines in our sample due to the use of more sensitive spectroscopic data.
 In fact, applying our luminosity limits (Equation $\ref{eq:selection}$) to their data-set reduces their number density by a factor five, leading to somewhat more comparable number densities as those that we measure.

 Additionally, relaxing our broad H$\alpha$ luminosity selection criterion (Section $\ref{sec:colors}$), we find that we could roughly double the number of sources with strong indications for broad H$\alpha$ emission.
-Besides being fainter, their broad components are also typically narrower ($\sim1000$ km s$^{-1}$) compared to the presented sample.
+This suggests that the broad H$\alpha$ LF (see Fig. $\ref{fig:HaLF}$) does not significantly flatter below the luminosity range probed here.
+Besides being fainter, their broad components are also typically narrower ($\sim1000$ km s$^{-1}$) compared to the presented sample and their implied SMBH masses would be in the range $10^{6.7-7.2}$ M$_{\odot}$, M$_{\rm BH}=10^{6.9}$ M$_{\odot}$ on average.
 However, for these fainter sources our arguments regarding the broad component in favour of originating from a broad line region in an AGN activity are weaker: the fits to the line-profile are rather uncertain, we can not rule out velocity shifts between the narrow and broad component and the line-widths and relative broad to total H$\alpha$ fluxes are more similar to those powered by star-formation driven outflows (see Section $\ref{sec:Haprofile}$).
-Therefore, it is plausible that there exists a larger population of objects with lower BH masses, lower accretion efficiencies, and a relatively lower fraction of the UV flux that is due to AGN activity.
+Therefore, it is plausible that there exists a larger population of objects with lower BH masses, lower H$\alpha$ luminosities, and a relatively lower fraction of the UV flux that is due to AGN activity.
 However, for those it is more difficult to differentiate a broad line region from emission due to outflows or argue for AGN based on point-source morphologies.
 Indeed, the morphology of the majority of the \cite{Harikane23} sample that probes this lower mass regime is somewhat more complex than a point-source, suggesting an even more dominant light contribution from star formation in those systems.